Amtrak Borealis title card

 Last StopLast StopStationsMilesRead UpRead Up

-This schedule is a guide; check with Amtrak for current times.
+This schedule serves as a guide; please check with Amtrak for the most up-to-date departure and arrival times.

 If you decide that the Empire Builder is a better option for travel between Chicago and St. Paul in coach class, it doesn’t matter whether you book train 7, 27, 8, or 28.
 Between these stops, all of these cars operate as one train.
-I recommend choosing the cheapest seat available.
+I recommend selecting the most affordable seat available.

 For more information, please refer to my article about trains with multiple train numbers.